JWBlackHole/JWBlackHole/README.md

 I'm currently an **NTHU EECS** student, passionate about **Data Science** and **Machine Learning**, as well as a **SWE Intern** at **Delta Electronics** since 2024.07.

 ## Project
-- Decoding MEG Brain Waves: A Comparative Analysis of ML Model Performance
+### Decoding MEG Brain Waves: A Comparative Analysis of ML Model Performance
-  Description: Explored the comparative performance of various machine learning models in decoding magnetoencephalography (MEG) brain wave data, provideing insights into model selection for neural decoding tasks.
+Explored the **comparative performance** of various machine learning models in decoding **magnetoencephalography (MEG)** brain wave data, provideing insights into model selection for neural decoding tasks.
 ## CLUBS
 - NTHU Google Developer Student Club
 - NTHU Garage